 Most people generally don’t need a second monitor when working on the road.

 But, if you plan to stay in locations longer and you’re a coder or work in another profession that requires you to focus on the screen for hours on end, a portable monitor is a wise addition to your portable remote office.

 Portable monitors can drastically increase productivity and save you time and your eyesight by not constantly switching between screens and programs.

 Slim, lightweight, and designed to operate on minimal power, the portable monitor market continues to grow year after year.

 Our guide to portable monitors will help you find a monitor that suits your needs, depending on your profession and what you need to use your monitor for.

 Alternatively, traveling with a tablet, such as an iPad, can give you options and a more efficient remote office setup.

 15 – BackupCheck Price on Amazon

-No doubt you’ve read various horror stories online of remote workers that neglected backing up their machines, only to lose months, even years of work, to accidents or theft.
+No doubt you’ve read various horror stories online of remote workers who neglected to back up their machines, only to lose months, even years of work, to accidents or theft.

-Getting into the habit of frequently backing up your work should be a top priority both when working from home, and working in remote places.
+Getting into the habit of frequently backing up your work should be a top priority both when working from home and when working in remote places.